 Anal abscess or anal fistula

-A doctor will most likely drain an anal abscess before it erupts.
+A doctor will most likely drain an anal abscess.
 They will also prescribe pain medications and antibiotics after this procedure.

 Treatments options for an anal fistula include: